 Wrap Around Care

-- Breakfast and Afterschool Club will resume from Monday 8th Please get in touch with the school office if you would like to apply for a place your child.
+- Breakfast and Afterschool Club will resume from Monday 8th March.

 - There will be no other after school clubs or outside agency clubs until further notice.